ruimalheiro/training-custom-llama/README.md

 - `dpo_utils.py` Logic for DPO loss.
 - `hellaswag_utils.py` Contains the main logic to iterate, process and evaluate HellaSwag examples.
 - The files `load_*_dataset.py` download and prepare the datasets to be used for the respective training stage.
 They load the datasets via `load_dataset` from the `datasets` HF package.
+- `hf_instruct_datasets_mix.json` Contains the definition and possible configurations for the supported datasets and how to mix them.
 - `lora.py` LoRA module that handles the model modification.
 Rank, alpha, dropout and target modules can be configured in the `.env` file.
 - `lr_schedulers.py` To store learning rate schedulers, for now just a cosine scheduler.
 - `model_utils.py` Contains functionality to manage checkpoints, save and load the model.
 Also contains a dict print helper.